JoJo's Bizarre Adventure: Golden Wind: Plot

 Golden Wind is set in 2001, two years after the events of Diamond is Unbreakable.
 Koichi Hirose is sent to Italy by Jotaro Kujo in search of Giorno Giovanna, a 15-year-old pickpocket and the illegitimate son of Dio Brando.
 Giorno's father was possessing the body of Jonathan Joestar at the time of his conception, granting him the morality of the Joestar bloodline.
 He also wields the Stand Gold Experience, granting him a variety of life-themed abilities including healing and organic transformation.

 Upon Koichi's arrival, Giorno steals his luggage and incurs the wrath of a local mafia member who inadvertently kills himself through Gold Experience's abilities.
 The mafia, Passione, dispatches Bruno Bucciarati to track down Giorno but the two become allies after the latter announces his plan to take over Passione and end the sale of drugs to children.
 Bucciarati brings Giorno to his capo, an obese man named Polpo, who gives him an initiation task to join Passione.
 Giorno succeeds, in the process convincing Koichi that his goals are righteous, but also discreetly tricks Polpo into shooting himself in revenge for killing an innocent bystander.

 Giorno then joins Bucciarati's team, composed of Leone Abbacchio, Narancia Ghirga, Guido Mista and Pannacotta Fugo.
 With Polpo's death, they use his hidden fortunes to help Bucciarati succeed him as capo.
-Passione's anonymous boss assigns them a task - escort his daughter, Trish Una, to him safely - and provide them with a turtle named Coco Jumbo, whose Stand allows them to travel secretly.
+Passione's anonymous boss assigns them a task – escort his daughter, Trish Una, to him safely – and provide them with a turtle named Coco Jumbo, whose Stand allows them to travel secretly.
 Team Bucciarati is targeted by La Squadra Esecuzioni, a rogue group of assassins within Passione seeking revenge on the boss.

 Giorno and the others successfully escort Trish to the rendezvous whilst fending off La Squadra.
 However, Bucciarati realises the boss intends to kill Trish to protect his own identity.
 He rescues Trish, becoming mortally wounded in the process, and the two escape before he succumbs to his injuries.
-Giorno seemingly manages to revive him using Gold Experience.
+Giorno seemingly manages to revive him using Gold Experience, but in reality, this merely allows Bucciarati's soul to temporarily possess his physically-dead body.